A Good Long Way

 “A purposeful but intense tale.
 Saldaña lays out his characters’ thoughts and emotional landscapes in broad strokes.”—Kirkus Reviews

 “A coming-of-age novel set in the Rio Grande Valley of Texas…This fast-paced novel will make readers think about their own lives and responsibilities.”—Library Journal

-RENÉ SALDAÑA, JR. is the author of several acclaimed novels for young people that depict life in Mexican-American communities.
-Reviewers have used words like “powerful,” “provocative,” “engaging,” and “accessible” to describe his work.
-In A Good Long Way, an affecting novel that follows the troubled lives of three teens in deep South Texas, Saldaña once again writes a fast-paced narrative that will engage young adults in questions about their own lives and responsibilities to family, friends, and most of all, to themselves.
-He is the author of a bilingual story collection, Dancing with the Devil and Other Tales from Beyond / Bailando con el Diablo y otros cuentos del más allá (Piñata Books, 2012), which features supernatural elements rooted in Latino folklore.
-His other books include The Whole Sky Full of Stars (Random House, 2007), Finding Our Way: Stories (2003) and The Jumping Tree (Delacorte, 2001).
+RENÉ SALDAÑA, JR. is the author of the bilingual Mickey Rangel Mystery series for kids, Dancing with the Devil and Other Tales from Beyond / Bailando con el Diablo y otros cuentos del más allá (Piñata Books, 2012), The Whole Sky Full of Stars (Random House, 2007), Finding Our Way: Stories (Random House, 2003) and The Jumping Tree (Delacorte, 2001).
 He lives in Lubbock, Texas, where he teaches in the College of Education at Texas Tech University.

 ATOS Interest Level: Upper Grades